-Active in the church since childhood, Katherine from a young age wanted to be involved in mission work.
-In August 2000, after completing college, Katherine began service as a Mission Intern with the General Board of Global Ministry's Young Adult Program.
+Active in the church since childhood, from a young age Katherine wanted to be involved in mission work.
+In August 2000, after completing college, Katherine began service as a mission intern with Global Ministries' young adult program.

 Her overseas assignment as part of that program was with the Asian Rural Institute in Nishinasuno, Japan.
 After 16 months, Katherine returned to the United States to work with the Practical Farmers of Iowa in Ames.
 She completed her mission intern service in May 2003.

 Katherine's home church is Mt.
 Tamalpais United Methodist Church in Mill Valley, California.
 She has been involved in the life of the church in many capacities, including as a California-Nevada Annual Conference delegate to General Conference, service on the conference Board of Church and Society and the Golden Gate District Council on Ministries, and a local church organizer of volunteer mission trips.